Frequently Asked Questions

 Swimming

 Due to insurance and safety reasons, we do not offer a swimming area at Silverlaken, but guests are welcome to paddle out and cool off via the complementary kayaks and paddleboards.
-The Perry Public Beach is just a few miles away at the North East end of the lake as well.
+Another spot to launch kayaks is at the Perry Public Beach is just a few miles away at the north east end of the lake as well.

 Lake Water Quality